Virginia’s Youngkin surpasses previous governors’ annual fundraising records in a single quarter

 The two parties are competing this year for the state’s 140 legislative seats in a cycle that’s been shaken up by a redistricting process that overhauled Virginia’s electoral maps.
 The new district lines were drawn without regard to incumbent protection, which drove a wave of retirements, leading to an unusually high number of open seats.

 All signs are pointing to an extraordinarily expensive cycle in a state that allows unlimited donations.
-House Democrats have already reporting raising $2.3 million for the second quarter, more than at the same point in 2021.
+House Democrats have already reported raising $2.3 million for the second quarter, more than at the same point in 2021.
 House Democratic Leader Don Scott said earlier this month when the sum was disclosed that it showed “Democrats have a winning formula and the people are with us.”

 “People are sick of living under the unsuccessful government run by the Virginia GOP and their extreme MAGA agenda,” Scott said.